QueenieCplusplus/BigQuery_CloudSQL/README.md

   > upload csv data to table.

   * 4.1, in the console for Cloud SQL Instance, click on "Import".

+  * 4.2, then browse the Storage Bucket File.

 # Big Query